architectural bridge

 What you can invest in

 The investment must be shares in a qualifying company.
 This means an unquoted trading company with a permanent UK establishment carrying out a qualifying trade.
-There are certain restrictions to the size of the company depending on whether you are investing under SEIS or EIS.
+There are certain restrictions on the size of the company depending on whether you are investing under SEIS or EIS.

 What companies are excluded